Cryptocurrency crackdowns continue as FCA bans ‘the world's largest crypto exchange’ in the UK

 UK customers using Binance services will still be able to use the platform, but the FCA’s warning urges consumers to take care and be aware of the greater risks when investing in cryptocurrency.

-The FCA does, however, have a deadline of March 31 2022 which crypto asset businesses must meet and register by in order to continue trading.
+The FCA does, however, have a deadline of March 31 2022 which crypto asset businesses must meet and register by in order to continue trading in the UK.

 Key to FCA concerns around cryptocurrency operations is the rise of scams taking place through social media platforms, where users are often approached out of the blue for investment opportunities in coins like Bitcoin, Dogecoin and Ethereum.